appcornerit/AppCorner-Social/README.md

 **You can create a website with price drops as [appcorner.it](http://www.appcorner.it/en/) in minutes**, refer to [README](https://github.com/appcornerit/AppCorner-Social/tree/master/appcorner.it).
  Price drops are also available on your iPhone, take a look at the [iTunesPicker](https://github.com/appcornerit/iTunesPicker) project.

 You can also use AppCorner for iPhone to show your posted apps (in any country and language available in App Store) with your comments on your website using appcorner.it as service for free (without install deployd on your server), refer to [README](https://github.com/appcornerit/AppCorner-Social/tree/master/appcorner.it)

 ###AppCorner on your server
 **Build your server is quite simple**, refer to [README](https://github.com/appcornerit/AppCorner-Social/tree/master/Deployd-Modules) to try the app with your server (on localhost or aws or with loopback as backend instead of deployd).

-###Contribute to open source
-I encourage anyone who wants to contribute and update the project.
-You can build your social app that share musics, books or TV series (from iTunes) with few changes.
-To retrieve statistics about apps (or any other iTunes entity) take a look at the [iTunesPicker](https://github.com/appcornerit/iTunesPicker) project.

 This project uses APN, WebSockets and containts an updated version of [DeploydKit](https://github.com/appcornerit/AppCorner-Social/tree/master/External/DeploydKit) project.

+####Publish on App Store
+The app "as is" could not pass the approval rule 2.25 of App Store "Apps that display Apps other than your own for purchase or promotion in a manner similar to or confusing with the App Store will be rejected".
+You can build your social app to publish on App Store that share musics, books or TV series (from iTunes) quickly with few changes in DAAppsViewController.m, PAAppStoreQuery.m, Localizable.strings.
+Open an issue to ask for support.

 ###The story
 - I developed [DeploydKit](https://github.com/appcornerit/DeploydKit)